mfs409/jetlag/src/overview/interactive_play.md

 - User input: You can provide code to run in response to user gestures, clicks, keyboard presses, etc.

-In the rest of this tutorial, the terms "script" and "callback" will be used interchangeably to refer to the code that you provide, that runs in response to events.
+In the rest of this book, the terms "script" and "callback" will be used interchangeably to refer to the code that you provide, that runs in response to events.
 The purpose of that code is to change the state of the physics simulation.